 Here, there and everywhere: the promises of optical computing

-In our Summer Series previous episode, we highlighted the need for a new hardware paradigm that can scale to high-dimensional data on a tight energy budget.
-Among the candidates that can fulfill these demanding requirements, photonics/optical computing stands out.
+In our previous episode, we highlighted the need for new hardware paradigms that can scale to high-dimensional data on a tight energy budget.
+Among the candidates able to fulfill these demanding requirements, photonics/optical computing stands out.

 - Massive parallelism: light beams can be superimposed without interacting with one another.
 Thus, parallelization is almost a free lunch.

 - XXL-bandwidths: light-based systems have theoretical bandwidth limits in the hundreds of THz range, while classical transistors are limited to the GHz range.

 - Trouble-free interconnects: standard electronics require information-carrying lines to be charged.
 Optical lines, however, are passive; thereby simplifying engineering constraints.